 Pros and Cons

 Here are the essential pros and cons you need to know about the Butter Stick:

 It’s time to sum up our review of the Butter Stick!
 These freshwater small creek fly rods have a unique retro-appeal and impressive accuracy at short range.
 It’s the perfect choice for anyone looking for a slower action rod with plenty of flex in the blank, ideal if you like to fish in smaller water.

-You can easily carry this small, lightweight glass rod to the river or lake to catch those high country trout.
+You can easily carry these small, lightweight glass rods to the river or lake to catch those high country trout.
 Just pack it into its sturdy storage case, grab a few flies, and you’ll be all set!